All our coaches are highly knowledgeable & skilled, with years of experience in helping individuals with their goals

 first amateur fighter in 2012.
 Since then he has developed his skills as

 a coach and currently trains professional and amateur fighters.
 In

 addition, coach Mike holds private lessons from beginner’s level to

-In 2012, I walked through the doors of NJMT with no experience with any martial arts.
-The NASM certification was all I had under my belt.
-I took one introduction class and I was hooked.
+In 2012, Ron walked through the doors of NJMT with no experience with any martial arts.
+The NASM certification was all he had under his belt.
+Ron took one introduction class and he was hooked.